 All individuals aged 15 or older, but younger than 65, who are able to work for at least three hours per day are eligible for "unemployment benefits II".
 Students eligible to education benefits and old-age pensioners are not eligible.
 Unemployment is no requirement for entitlement, and there is no limitation for the hours worked.
 However, unemployment benefits I may be received at the same time.
-Children need to be aged younger than 14, or younger than 18 and permanently unable to work, to be eligible to social benefits.
+Dependent children need to be aged younger than 25, not be married and do not have earnings that cover their basic needs in order to be eligible to social benefits.
 They need to live in households receiving unemployment benefits II.